Welcome to Educational Pathways

 In School District U-46, the mission “Academic Success for All” is more than a motto.
 It drives our daily work, and that includes a vision to expand the number of small learning communities within our high schools.

-The U-46 community already recognizes the success of small learning communities through its current High School Academies.
+The U-46 community already recognizes the success of small learning communities through its current Magnet Academies.
 Many graduates of these academies credit their success to the small learning communities, even those who now work in a field other than their Academy’s area of focus.
 The transferable workforce skills, the ability to apply what they have learned, the guidance of faculty and support of peers all made a difference in their career trajectory.

 School District U-46 wants to make these small learning communities available to all students.
 We believe all our students deserve a creative, supportive environment where they will have access to the most engaging and relevant coursework.

 The new College and Career Academies will be designed to prepare U-46 students for the rigors of college and tomorrow’s career skills.
 The plan calls for all U-46 high schools to each house the same five academies, with the focus being Fine Arts, Human Services, Liberal Arts, Business, and STEM (Science, Technology, Engineering, Mathematics).

 While this educational shift had been scheduled to begin with freshmen in the 2021-22 school year, the ongoing COVID-19 pandemic has required the plan to be pushed back to a future school year.